Leland Vittert is the host of On Balance with Leland Vittert, weekdays at 8/7C. .

-Veteran journalist Leland Vittert joined NewsNation as an anchor/correspondent in May 2021.
-Vittert will initially cover national affairs and deliver special reports across the network’s primetime weeknight newscasts.
-Later this year, he will begin anchoring a new national newscast as NewsNation continues its commitment to expand its news programming across all time periods.
+A veteran journalist Vittert joined NewsNation as an anchor/correspondent in May 2021.
+Vittert covered national affairs and delivered special reports across the network’s primetime weeknight newscasts.

 Vittert has served as an anchor/correspondent with Fox News Channel (FNC) since 2010, beginning his career with the network as a foreign correspondent based in Jerusalem.
 He started his work in the Middle East by covering the events of the uprising in Egypt that became known as the “Arab Spring.”
 In 2011, he was one of the few reporters to broadcast live from Cairo’s Tahrir Square on the night that Egyptian President Hosni Mubarak relinquished power.